SumoLogic/sumologic-otel-collector/pkg/processor/k8sprocessor/README.md

 ### Host networking mode

-The processor cannot correct identify pods running in the host network mode and enriching spans generated by such pods is not supported at the moment.
+The processor cannot correct identify pods running in the host network mode and enriching records generated by such pods is not supported at the moment.

 ### As a sidecar